-Kętrzyn was surrounded by town walls in the years 1350-1378, after invasions and destruction incurred during the Lithuanian invasions from 1344 and 1347.
-Initially, there were timber and earth fortifications, which were gradually transformed into masonry.
-In the privilege from 1357, there are already two urban gates mentioned: “the gate from the side of Sątoczno” (later called the High Gate) and “the gate from the side of the mill”.
-The town was probably planned in advance, as one compact defense system, integrated with the castle and the fortified church of St. George.
+Kętrzyn (Rastenburg) was surrounded by walls around 1350-1378, after the invasions and damages sustained during the Lithuanian invasions of 1344 and 1347.
+Initially, it were wood and earth fortifications, which were gradually transformed into brick ones.
+The foundation privilege of Kętrzyn from 1357 already recorded two town gates, mentioned as existing (“the gate from the Sątoczno side”, later called the High Gate, and the “gate from the mill’s side”).
+In 1374, the town’s defensive wall was recorded for the first time.
+The town was probably planned in advance as one compact defensive complex, integrated with the castle and the fortified church of St. George.

-Kętrzyn has long cared for the good condition of fortifications, helping with the collection of fees from goods imported into the town.
-It was also important to protect the city against foreigners, as various epidemics appeared in Prussia.
+Kętrzyn took care of the good condition of the fortifications for a long time.
+In addition to their obvious military function, they also helped with the collection of customs duties on goods imported into the town.
+The ability to protect the town from strangers was also important, as various epidemics appeared in Prussia at that time.
 In 1646 and 1648, the walls at the Mill Gate and the brick bridge in front of the High Gate were repaired.
-In 1653, roof covers on porches running at the top of the walls were replaced and the drawbridge suspended over the moat in front of the Mill Gate was repaired.
-In 1698, the existing wall breaks were patched with a palisade, and in 1700 the tower and a large part of the wall near the High Gate were rebuilt, which collapsed in the previous year.
-Thanks to this concern, it was possible to effectively protect the town against the plague epidemic that wreaked havoc in the years 1708-1711.
-Only three people died in Kętrzyn.
+In 1653, the roofing on the porches at the top of the walls was replaced and a drawbridge was repaired over the moat in front of the Mill Gate.
+In 1698, the breach in the walls was patched with a palisade, and in 1700 the tower and a large part of the wall near the High Gate were rebuilt, which had collapsed in the previous year.
+Thanks to this care, it was possible to effectively protect the town against the plague epidemic that havoc in the years 1708-1711.
+Only three people died in the Kętrzyn at that time.

 The second half of the 18th century brought destruction to the town’s fortifications.
 The great town fire of 1761 caused the demolition of defensive walls, which became a source of cheap building material for the reconstruction of the destroyed city.
 Both town gates were demolished in the first quarter of the 19th century.